Category: Places/Travel

 Describe a time when you saw something very unusual or surprising.
 You should say:

-what it was where you saw it who was with you and explain why it was so unusual or surprising.
+and explain why it was so unusual or surprising.

 One of the most unusual things I’ve ever seen happened when I was in Japan a couple of years ago.
 I was visiting a small town called Nara, which is famous for its ancient temples and friendly wild deer that roam freely in the city.
 What surprised me was something the deer did that was completely unexpected.